 The IRS also describes the situation where a taxpayer owns multiple units of the same cryptocurrency that he or she purchased at different times with different basis amounts.
 It states that in this situation “You may choose which units of virtual currency are deemed to be sold, exchanged, or otherwise disposed of if you can specifically identify which unit or units of virtual currency are involved in the transaction and substantiate your basis in those units.”

 The best way to choose them and save on your taxes is to use ZenLedger.
 With our automatic reports you can identify the cost basis or value of your crypto when purchased and sold, and thus choose the best option.

 In the new crypto tax guidance, the IRS states that crypto owners must maintain all their records including receipts, sales, exchanges, “or other dispositions of virtual currency and the fair market value of the virtual currency.”
 And the last several months clearly show that the IRS is not going to stop its campaign against bitcoin tax evasion.

 With so many transactions, wallets and exchanges it’s hardly possible put all gains and losses together and submit these proofs to the IRS.
-With ZenLedger you can import cryptocurrency transactions, calculate gains and income, and auto-fill tax forms like 8949 & Schedule D.
+With ZenLedger and our bitcoin tax calculator you can import cryptocurrency transactions, calculate gains and income, and auto-fill tax forms like 8949 & Schedule D.

 According to Andrew Gordon, JD/CPA, “Using software like ZenLedger to reconcile your trades is essentials, because the IRS doesn’t have that piece of information.
 They only know the total.
 That’s why coming up with a tax report is vital.
 And unfortunately, the IRS is not going to do that for you.